hanabi/hanabi.github.io/Reference.md

 ### The Order Chop Move & The Skipped Order Chop Move (OCM)

-* Normally, at the beginning of the game, players are expected to play their 1's from right to left.
+* Normally, at the beginning of the game, players are expected to play their 1's from oldest to newest.
 * If a player skips over their right-most 1, and there is nothing else special going on, it means that the next player should *Chop Move* one card.
 * If a player skips over **two** of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
 (And a skip of three 1's means that the player three seats away should *Chop Move*.)
 * For example, in a 3-player game: